Introduction

 The “new” Foundry Project experience comes with its own API that allows developers to configure and automate their agentic backplanes as well as interact with agents and workflows.
 This is what empowers us to do full enterprise AI development leveraging Azure and the .NET framework.

 This is a big paradigm shift away from “conventional” C# work in this space, where the focus was on consuming Azure AI Services (f.k.a.
 Cognitive Services) via API calls.
-If you needed to do chat completions for example, you’d have to provision an Azure Open AI PaaS resource and then consume its endpoints in your code.
+If you needed to do chat completions for example, you’d have to provision an Azure OpenAI PaaS resource and then consume its endpoints in your code.

 However, leveraging the Foundry Project API changes this to a much more agentic approach.
-Instead, the code interacts with Foundry agents directly: feeding them user prompts messages and parsing their resulting content.
+Instead, the code interacts with Foundry agents directly: feeding them user messages and parsing their resulting content.
 In this scenario, our robots can ostensibly be thought of as functions: single units of logic that convert inputs to outputs.

-This change is a nice example of the agentic backplane concept: in this new world, we encapsulate AI logic directly in the agent via its instructions, tools, and other settings.
+This change is a nice example of the agentic backplane concept: in this new world, we encapsulate AI logic directly in an agent via its instructions, tools, and other settings.
 Then when coding against the Foundry Project API, we use this agent as the completions endpoint to create chatbots (in the standard case) or query for data (in more advanced scenarios).

-Now if we need to do more “specialized” AI work, such as cracking open a file and enumerating its pages, Document Intelligence would still be the tool of choice.
+Now if we need to do “specialized” AI work, such as cracking open a file and enumerating its pages, Document Intelligence would still be the tool of choice.
 Or if we’re performing custom vectorization, we’d talk to an Azure OpenAI instance.
 These use cases don’t change as they aren’t part of the Project API, but Foundry still improves upon such scenarios by making all Azure AI services available from the Project’s parent Portal resource.

 Our custom logic that consumed one-off Azure AI Services pre-Foundry doesn't change; we simply no longer have to provision separate PaaS components.
 Now, our agentic backplane has everything we need naturally layered into our architecture.
 These APIs (keys, versions, etc.) are then centrally managed in one place, vastly simplifying the surface area of our resource groups.